yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 CastYourArt produced about 250 video-portraits of artists and art-institutions within the last six years.
 This videos are published through the CastYourArt plattform (www.castyourart.com) as well as podcasting, wikipedia etc. In 2013 CastYourArt had about 1 million plays within its podcast-subscriptions and its website.
 Additionally to its online activities CastYourArt is also busy offline.

 CastYourArts services include advice, production and distribution of audio and film features, creation and editing of textual content, online and offline distribution of the features, exhibition activities, project development and organisation in the domain of art, and artist management as well as liaising between art and business.
-We call art to people’s attention.
+They call art to people’s attention.
 We offer the infrastructure to show what exhibition halls, museums, galleries, collectors and art-oriented companies offer for art-interested people.
 We exhibit art.
 We accompany artists in the actualisation of their ideas, beginning from strategy to financial planning, organisation, communication to sales; we manage artists in every step of their career.

 CastYourArt is a product of the KA21 GmbH, based in Vienna.
 The founding members are Wolfgang Haas, Helmut Feier and Franz Morgenbesser.
-Managing directors and in charge are Wolfgang Haas and Helmut Feier.
+The managing directors and persons in charge are Wolfgang Haas and Helmut Feier.

 *Wolfgang Haas* is managing director of CastYourArt.
-He studied education in Graz (Austria) and finished his PhD in Philosophy in Utrecht (NL), he was Research assistant at the University Utrecht, Assistant at University Graz, had lectureships at the Technical University Graz and University Klagenfurt / Center for interdisciplinary research and advanced education.
-Wolfgang Haas was Co-publisher of the culture magazine "bob" and is at CastYourArt in charge for editing, production, and strategic development.
+He studied education in Graz, Austria and finished his PhD in Philosophy in Utrecht, the Netherlands.
+He has had lectureships at the Technical University Graz and University Klagenfurt / Center for interdisciplinary research and advanced education.
+Haas was Co-publisher of the culture magazine "bob" and is at CastYourArt in charge for editing, production, and strategic development.

 *Helmut Feier* is managing director of CastYourArt.
 Before he was managing director and consultant at e-century consulting and senior consultant for ict-knowledge.
 At CastYourArt he is in charge for ict-development, production.

-ANNA LOOK UP:
 #### 4.2.
 Third parties involved in the project (including use of third party resources)
 *Please complete, for each participant, the following table (or simply state “No third parties involved”, if applicable):*
-- no third parties involved???
+No third parties involved.

 Does the participant plan to subcontract certain tasks  (please note that core tasks of the action should not be sub-contracted) **Y/N**